tylim88/Firelord/README.md

 ## 💍 Utility

-Since write operations reject stranger members (member that are not defined in base type), you can use [object-exact](https://www.npmjs.com/package/object-exact)(I am the author) to remove the stranger members, the library returns the exact type, so it should work well with the wrapper.
+Since write operations reject unknown members (member that are not defined in base type), you can use [object-exact](https://www.npmjs.com/package/object-exact) to remove the unknown members, the library returns the exact type, so it should work well with the wrapper.

 Do not use `flatten` for other purposes.
-If you need it, see [object-flat](https://www.npmjs.com/package/object-flat)(I am the author), it is a general purpose library.
+If you need it, see [object-flat](https://www.npmjs.com/package/object-flat), it is a general purpose library.
 Do not use `object-flat` in firelord as it is not specifically tailored for firelord, use firelord native `flatten` instead.

-If you are looking to chunk an array: [array-chop](https://www.npmjs.com/package/array-chop)(I am the author)
+If you are looking to chunk an array: [array-chop](https://www.npmjs.com/package/array-chop)

+Disclaimer: I am the author of all the packages.

 ## 🐎 Road Map